Tahasildarrashid/Tahasildarrashid/README.md

 #### Education and Certifications:
 - B.Tech in Computer Science and Engineering, 3rd Year
-- Top 10 in KODIKON 2.0
+- Top 15 in ISFCR HACK ATTACK 2023
-- Runners Up in Arithemenia 2.0

 #### Interests and Hobbies:
-- Cricket
-- Watching web series
+- Attending and participating in tech events
 - Exploring new technologies

 Feel free to connect with me!
 Let's collaborate and build something awesome together.